frovedis/frovedis/doc/tutorial_python/tutorial_python.md

 # 2. Environment setting

-In this tutorial, we asuume that Frovedis is installed from rpm.
+In this tutorial, we assume that Frovedis is installed from rpm.
 Please follow /opt/nec/nosupport/frovedis/ getting_started.md.
 As described in the file, if you want to use frovedis_server on x86, please do: